 Playing Sports with Braces

-Game, Set, Match - we have great news for athletes!
+Game, set, and match — we have great news for athletes!
 You can still play sports even while undergoing orthodontic treatment!
-If you do play sports, it’s recommended that you wear a mouthguard in order to protect your teeth and your appliance.
-Let your doctor know if you need help finding the right mouthguard for the best protection.
+If you play sports, it’s recommended that you wear a mouthguard to protect your teeth and your appliance.
+Let us know if you need help finding the right mouthguard for the best protection.

-In case of a sports emergency, be sure to immediately check your mouth and your appliance for any damage that may have occurred.
-If you notice any loose teeth, or if your appliance has been damaged, please contact our office right away.
-You can temporarily relieve the discomfort with wax or by rinsing your mouth with warm saltwater.
+In case of a sports emergency, be sure to check your mouth and appliance immediately for damage.
+If you notice any loose teeth or appliance damage, please contact our office right away.
+You can relieve the discomfort temporarily by applying wax or rinsing your mouth with warm salt water.